brettschneider/ooze/README.md

 will provide it when instantiating the `DatabaseClient`.
 It will place the newly instantiated `DatabaseClient` instance into the dependency graph.

-Note: When adding a class to the graph, you can still name it yourself, but if you don't, Ooze will lower-case the name of you class when adding it.
-This is because it is most common for argument names to functions in Python should be lower-case by convention.
+_Note:_ When adding a class to the graph, you can still name it yourself, but if you don't, Ooze will lower-case the name of you class when adding it.
+This is because, by convention, argument names to functions are always lower-case.
+Since the name name of item in the depdency graph will be used as function/method arguments, this is reasonable.

+_Additional node:_  Ooze is aggressive and will instantiate all class instances at application startup, not when they are first used.

 Adding static items to the dependency graph is easy, however, you are required to name your items explicitly: